 6. Remit

+The broad role of Quality Committee and its sub-committees is to:

+provide assurance that we have in place and are implementing appropriate policies, procedures, systems, processes and structures to ensure our services are safe, effective and efficient

+provide assurance that the organisation is compliant with regulatory frameworks and legislation

+approve changes in clinical or working practices or the implementation of new clinical or working practices

+approve new or amended policies and procedures

+monitor and ensure action is taken on the quality, effectiveness and efficiency of services and identify any associated risks

+approve and monitor strategies relating to quality

+monitor the development of clear quality outcomes

+Within that, the Quality Committee will specifically undertake the following tasks:-

 Ensure the development and maintenance of the integrated governance framework; review and approve any major change to the governance framework, structures or management taking account of national strategies, priorities and developments concerning governance and risk management.

 Critically review and recommend to the Board of Directors the strategies and programmes set out below, and receive annual progress reports where applicable: